70+ Unique Things To Do in California

 Ride a Steam Train at Roaring Camp in Felton

-Head to Roaring Camp and hop on a steam train from 1890 for a ride through the gorgeous redwoods!
-There are two routes you can take: one goes to the summit of Bear Mountain and the other takes you to Santa Cruz Beach Boardwalk.
+There are two routes you can take: one goes to the summit of Bear Mountain and the other takes you to the Santa Cruz Beach Boardwalk.
 I recommend the first one as you’ll also get a narrated history of Roaring Camp and the redwood forest.

-Walk Through a Beach Tunnel at Sharkfin Cove in Davenport
+Walk Through a Beach Tunnel at Sharkfin Cove

 Walk up a Sand Dune at Lake Ct. in Marina

 On a small road away from the main streets is a small parking area at the base of a sand dune.
 You can park here and walk up the “trail” to the top of the sand dune, where you will have ocean views.
-This area is also where paragliders launch off and I got to watch one during a visit to the sand dune!

-Parking area coordinates: 36°40'58.7"N 121°48'34.4"W
+Parking area: 36°40'58.7"N 121°48'34.4"W

 See Elephant Seals at the Beach in San Simeon

 Stop along Highway 1 in San Simeon to spot the elephant seals who lounge along the beach!
-Depending on the time of year you visit, there will be varying numbers of seals and sometimes there will be babies too.
-Elephant seals are named for their long, squishy snouts that look like short versions of elephant snouts.
+Depending on the time of year you visit, there will be varying numbers of seals, and sometimes there are babies too!

 Go back to the 1930s at The Darling Hotel in Visalia